r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 And if we are to be investigating that soon, well...something bears mentioning.

 **Holmes:**
-Da Vinci, {(M) Mr. /(F) Ms. } Fujimaru, although it's a bit untimely, there is something else I must tell you.
+Da Vinci, [♂ Mr. /♀ Ms. ] Fujimaru, although it's a bit untimely, there is something else I must tell you.
 There is no man by the name of Kotomine Kirei employed by the Holy Church.

 **Holmes:**
 Or at least, there was no one by that name on the 2019 list of the Church's clergy.